AndyShiue/Ende-readme/README.md

 ```

 In contrast to the ordered dynamic type, there is `..{Type}`, which is the **unordered dynamic type**, the type of maps from identifiers to types.
-This could be used for duck typing or extensible effects, e.g.
+This could be used for duck typing or row polymorphism, e.g.

 (TBD)